Marjorie Herrera Lewis, Doctor of Arts

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is simple: never give up, never doubt yourself, and always follow your dreams.
+My advice to young women entering this industry is simple: Never give up, never doubt yourself, and always follow your dreams.

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges—and opportunities—in my field is balancing the responsibility of being present and accessible to everyone who needs me while also protecting time for my family.
+One of the biggest challenges—and opportunities—in my field is balancing the responsibility of being present and accessible to everyone who needs my work while also protecting time for my family.
 I care deeply about the work I do and the people I serve, and because I truly love what I do, the opportunity lies in finding sustainable ways to lead with passion while maintaining that balance.

 What values are most important to you in your work and personal life?